AdobeDocs/analytics.en/help/analyze/report-builder/t-schedule-a-data-request.md

   </tr>
   <tr>
    <td colname="col1"> <p>Publishing List </p> </td>
-   <td colname="col2"> <p> If you send the scheduled report to multiple publishing lists, the report runs once for each list.
+   <td colname="col2"> <p> If you send the scheduled workbook to multiple publishing lists, the workbook runs once for each list.
 Variable report suites are replaced by the report suite assigned to the publishing list. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>File Contents Language </p> </td>